Undergraduate Course: Introduction to Criminal Justice (LAWS08136)

 ||Availability||Available to all students

 The course aims to develop your ability to appraise arguments critically in terms of their logical coherence and the use made of evidence.
-It encourages you to think about how theoretical and empirical research knowledge can be applied to practical problems in how the criminal justice system operates.
+It encourages you also to think about how theoretical and research knowledge can be applied to practical problems and to understand the socio-economic framework in which the criminal justice system operates.
 In particular, it encourages you to develop your own critical understanding of concepts of justice and injustice as they apply to crime control.